 - Raffle for total prizes $50,000 and under

 - Break Open licenses not licensed by province

-If a group wishes to raise funds by holding a lottery in order to donate proceeds to charities, it must become recognized as a charitable organization with an established charitable mandate, either through incorporation or by constitution or bylaws, and apply for a lottery license to be used for projects or donations that are consistent with its charitable mandate.
+If a group wishes to raise funds by holding a lottery in order to donate proceeds to charities, it must become recognized as a charitable organization with an established charitable mandate, either through incorporation or by constitution or by-laws, and apply for a lottery licence to be used for projects or donations that are consistent with its charitable mandate.

-*Proceeds for lotteries must be used for charitable or religious obects and purposes only.
+*Proceeds from lotteries must be used for charitable or religious objects and purposes only.

 Organizations must submit an eligibility package to Hastings Highlands and receive approval before applying for a lottery licence.
 Each organization will undergo an eligibility review each year.